MonetDB/monetdb-spark/README.md

    .option("dbtable", "foo") \
    .save()
 ```

-If the above works, this is proof the dialect has been detected.
-We know
+If the above works, it proves the dialect has been detected.
-this because the default dialect doesn't create BOOLEAN columns in the
+This is because the default dialect fails when it tries to create
-right way.
+boolean columns.

+## Writing data with the custom Data Source

 To use the custom data source to write data, replace `.format("jdbc")`
 with `.format("org.monetdb.spark")`.
-The custom data source does not
-support all options supported by the JDBC data source.

-At this moment, the MonetDB data source only supports appending data to
-an existing table (mode Append).
-We will implement truncate and overwrite
-mode later on.

-For example,
+For example, the example above becomes

 ```python
 from pyspark.sql.functions import col